amckinney/backend-dev/docs/02-lesson.md

-The *ER model* helps reduce coupling by intentionally isolating each *entity* from one another, but instead defining *relationships* between them that can indepednently *evolve*, or change over time.
+The *ER model* helps reduce coupling by intentionally isolating each *entity* from one another, but instead defining *relationships* between them that can independently *evolve*, or change over time.

   [3]: https://en.wikipedia.org/wiki/Coupling_(computer_programming)